uboslinux/ubos-docs/sphinx/users/installation/aarch64_container.rst

 If you already run Linux on an AArch64-based device such as a Marvell ESPRESSObin, you can run UBOS in a Linux container with ``systemd-nspawn``.
 This allows you to try out UBOS without having to do a bare metal installation.
-The only requirement is that your Linux device runs ``systemd`` in a recent version.
+The only requirement is that your Linux machine runs ``systemd`` in a reasonably recent version.

-We tested against ``systemd`` versions 219 and later:

-* running UBOS in a container within UBOS;
-* running UBOS in a container within Arch Linux ARM.

-Chances are it also works on other ``systemd``-based distros.

-To do so:
+To do so: (See also :doc:`/developers/install-ubos-target-in-container`)

 #.
 Download a UBOS container image from ``depot.ubos.net``.
    Images for AArch64 containers are at